shimaore/flat-ornament/test/basic.coffee.md

         ctx.should.have.property 'bear', 1

-      it 'should process one ornament with statements as strings', seem -> ctx = {}
+      it 'should process one ornament with statements as strings', -> ctx = {}
-        yield run.call ctx, [['inc','not inc','inc']],
+        await run.call ctx, [['inc','not inc','inc']],
           inc: ->
             @bear ?= 0
             @bear++